Volpiin/Python-TwitchPlays/README.md

 Download Sockets.py library
 <br/>
-Download recommended libaries which can be found at the top of the TwitchController.py file!
+Download recommended & required libaries which can be found at the top of the TwitchController.py file!

 Everything else should work.